evaletolab/express-seed-minimal/README.md

 # express-seed-minimal
 This is a simple express 4.0 backend project:
-* continuous integration
+* continuous integration,
-* sendmail with template
+* sendmail with template,
-* multilingue
+* multilingue,
-* mongodb for storage
+* mongodb for storage,
 * ready for test